-Waterbody: For purposes of the NWPs, a waterbody is a jurisdictional water of the United determined to be a water of the United States under 33 CFR 328.3(a)(1)-(6), that waterbody and its adjacent wetlands are considered together as a single aquatic unit (see 33 CFR 328.4(c)(2)).
-Examples of "waterbodies" include streams, rivers, lakes, ponds, and wetlands.
+Waterbody: For purposes of the NWPs, a waterbody is a jurisdictional water of the United States.
+If a wetland is adjacent to a waterbody determined to be a water of the United States, that waterbody and any adjacent wetlands are considered together as a single aquatic unit (see 33 CFR 328.4(c)(2)).
+Examples of 'waterbodies'' include streams, rivers, lakes, ponds, and wetlands.